School Trips to Reykjavík

 - Low cost, great for groups on a budget

 Hotel Viking in Hafnarfjörður is a fantastic place to learn about Viking culture as hotel staff dress in traditional clothing and the hotel draws from Viking inspiration for the room and restaurant decor.

 Accommodation: En-suite rooming, can take large groups, TV’s in each room.
 There are 2 types of accommodation available: hotel rooms and Viking style cabins.

 Meals: On-site restaurant.

-- Short walk from Reykjavik’s main shopping area and 10 minutes to the geothermal pool
+- 20 minute walk to Reykjavik’s main shopping area and 10 minutes to the geothermal pool

 - Modern accommodation

-Located along the pristine waterfront promenade, Hotel Cabin is a great choice for groups looking for a modern hotel that is a close distance to town centre.
+Located along the pristine waterfront promenade, Hotel Cabin is a great choice for groups looking for a modern hotel that is a close distance to the town centre.

-Location: Short walk to the centre of Reykjavik, 5 minute walk to the Laugardalslaug geothermal swimming pool and the harbour.
+Location: 20 minute walk to the centre of Reykjavik, 10 minute walk to the Laugardalslaug geothermal swimming pool and the harbour.